 The comparison of different mechanical switches is even more complicated but the difference between their performance is not that great when you compare membrane switches to mechanical.
 When I switched from the membrane to mechanical for the first time in 2016, it was a totally different experience in gaming which just can’t be explained in a few words.

-Not only it felt different but even the performance varied by switching from one type to another.
+Not only did it feel different but even the performance varied by switching from one type to another.
 So, let me answer your question of which one should you use between the two for Gaming in the following points:-

-In mechanical switches the case is different, the switches have complex mechanisms that uses springs for some resistance and their outer appearance is not hollow.
-Rather, the switches can be seen individually pointing out on which the keys are fit on.
-These switches can be of different colour.
-You will find Red, Blue, Brown, Black, Green etc. coloured switches which all function differently.
+In mechanical switches the case is different, the switches have complex mechanisms that use springs for some resistance and their outer appearance is not hollow.
+Rather, the switches can be seen individually pointing out on which the keys fit.
+These switches can be of a different colors.
+You will find Red, Blue, Brown, Black, Green, etc. colored switches which all function differently.

 These look much better than the membrane switches and are generally dust resistant.
-There are switches like Cherry MX switches, Kailh Switches, RomerG switches and many more which are used in different types of mechanical keyboards.
-Most of them look similar to each other from outside but some are completely different in looks as well as in working.
+There are switches like Cherry MX switches, Kailh Switches, Romer-G switches, and many more which are used in different types of mechanical keyboards.
+Most of them look similar to each other from the outside but some are completely different in looks as well as in work.

 The working of a membrane switch is simple and doesn’t use complex mechanics.
 They are placed just to make the keyboard work, unlike the mechanical switches which use several components in each and every switch which work together in the process of actuating.

 The working of a mechanical Red cherry MX switch can be seen on this page.
 Similarly, you can check out the Cherry MX Blue Switch.
 The mechanism is the same but there is some more hindrance in the Blue switch which makes tactile feedback and a clicky noise when you press a key.